-The objective of this deliverable is to provide an introduction to described Job Role within the applied skills definition model.
+The objective of this deliverable is to provide an introduction to the described Job Role within the applied skills definition model.

-1.2 PURPOSE OF THE DELIVERABLE
+PURPOSE OF THE DELIVERABLE 1.2

-The purpose of this deliverable is to define skills definitions of the Robotic Engineer job role within the ECQA skills definition model.
-The role of a Robotic Engineer is to install or modify a robot manufacturing system/machine, using pre-established designs and current developments for improving machinery and equipment, which differs from the role of a Robotic Technician which is to diagnose and repair faults on a robot system.
+The purpose of this deliverable is to define skills definitions of the Robotic Technician job role within the ECQA skills definition model.
+The role of a Robotic Technician is to diagnose and repair faults on a robot system, which differs from the role of a Robotic Engineer which is to install or modify a robotic manufacturing system/machine, using pre-established designs and current developments for improving machinery and equipment.